Use ChatOps to enable and disable feature flags

 The GitLab feature library (using Flipper, and covered in the Feature flags process guide) supports rolling out changes to a percentage of time to users.
 This in turn can be controlled using GitLab ChatOps.

 For an up to date list of feature flag commands see the source code.
-Note that all the examples in that file must be preceded by /chatops run.
+All the examples in that file must be preceded by /chatops run.

 If you get an error “Whoops!
 This action is not allowed.
 This incident will be reported.” that means your Slack account is not allowed to change feature flags or you do not have access.